Web developers assign the

 type values, and each value can change the type of keyboard that appears to the user.
 For example, using

-input="tel" will make the telephone input keyboard appear on a mobile device.
+type="tel" will make the telephone input keyboard appear on a mobile device.

 The vast majority of web developers use

-input="number" when they want the user to enter a number.
+type="number" when they want the user to enter a number.
 That’s because it brings up a keyboard that displays numbers.
 However, there’s a problem with this practice.

 number type should only be used for amounts.
 An amount is equivalent to a price or number of items.
 The (mis)use of